oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 Usage
 -----

-ICC Examin can be launched from the Application folder or Dock on osX and from the Graphics menu on Linux.
+ICC Examin can be launched from the Application folder or Dock on Mac OS X and from the Graphics menu on Linux.

 ### File opening